Tennis elbow

 To diagnose tennis elbow, the doctor will first ask the person affected what sort of activities make the pain noticeable and whether they have any other medical conditions.
 Then they will examine their arm and check what movements trigger the pain.
 This might involve extending their arm with the palm of their hand facing down, and then pressing the same hand upwards against a certain amount of resistance.
 If that makes the person’s elbow hurt, it’s a sign of tennis elbow.

 A physical examination is usually enough to find out whether a person has tennis elbow.
-X-rays, ultrasound scans or MRI (magnetic resonance imaging) are only considered if doctors think that they might have something else.
+X-rays, ultrasound scans or MRI (magnetic resonance imaging) are only considered if doctors think that the symptoms may have a different cause.

 How is tennis elbow treated?